Health and Safety

 - Eight Valero refineries are "Star Sites," prestigious safety recognitions under Voluntary Protection Programs (VPP) of the U.S. Occupational Safety and Health Administration (OSHA) and affiliated state agencies.
-Valero has the most Star Sites in the U.S. In addition, Valero's Corpus Christi and Houston asphalt terminals, and its aviation department, are Star Sites.
+In addition, Valero's Corpus Christi, Houston and St. James asphalt terminals, and its aviation department, are Star Sites.

-- The Valero Jean Gaulin Refinery in Quebec holds an internal VPP Star after passing first-of-its-kind VPP-style audits by independent teams of professionals trained by OSHA.
+- The Valero Jean Gaulin Refinery in Quebec and Pembroke refinery in Wales hold internal VPP Stars after passing first-of-its-kind VPP-style audits by independent teams of professionals trained by OSHA.